Shore of Gibitngil Island after fishing

 Fisherfolks fix their boats before the sun sets

 A week ago, memories of my stay in the island came flashing back when I opened my social media.
-I found the ex-mayor’s face and name plastered in every front page of various news sources.
+I found the ex-mayor’s face and name in various online news sources.
 He was shot dead by unidentified gunmen in a private hospital where he was in hospital arrest.
 Rumors point to the possibility that this was one of the many operations of President Duterte’s ongoing war on drugs—which has now moved most of its operations in Cebu.
 As I read the news, I remembered the night I shared with the women of Gibitngil, a place that, in my mind, felt distant from chaos and violence.
 With a small solar bulb as their only source of illumination, the women of Gibitngil bore their souls, laughed, and teased each other before they began a new work week.